ShaonMajumder/PenOS/docs/architecture.md

 5. UI and shell
    - `ui/console.c` provides a VGA text console with scrolling, cursor management, and a branded ASCII splash helper that is shown once per boot.
    - `shell/shell.c` blocks on keyboard input, tokenizes simple commands, and now offers task management (`ps`, `spawn <counter|spinner>`, `kill <pid>`) in addition to the diagnostic commands.
-Because demo tasks are opt-in, the shell prompt is quiet until the user launches them.
+Because demo tasks are opt-in, the shell prompt is quiet until the user launches them, and users can press `ESC`/`Ctrl+C` to stop the spinner/counter demo threads without typing `kill`.

 ## TODO highlights